adityaagg7/facedetection-opencv/README.md

 # facedetection-opencv
 ## About

-Face Detection using Viola-Jones algorithm  to identify Haar-like features in a frame, taken from the webcam of the device.
+Face Detection using Viola-Jones algorithm  to identify Haar-like features in a frame, taken from the webcam of the device, or detection in an image.
 Here, the following features are being detected :
 - Face
 - Eyes